brianalegre/21-MERN-Book-Search-Engine/README.md

 - Modify the existing authentication middleware so that it works in the context of a GraphQL API.

+- Include schema settings for resolvers and typeDefs as outlined in the Challenge instructions.

 - Create an Apollo Provider so that requests can communicate with an Apollo Server.

+- Application must be deployed to Heroku.

 ## Technologies
 - MongoDB